FULFILLING THE VISION

 We stated at the beginning that the Scriptures, Old and New Testament, are the Divinely given vision of the restoration of all things.
 The Bible is a book of restoration.

-And I will restore to you the years that the locust hath eaten, the cankerworm, and the caterpiller, and the palmerworm, my great army which I sent among you.
+“So I will restore to you the years that the swarming locust has eaten, the crawling locust, the consuming locust, and the chewing locust, My great army which I sent among you.
 (Joel 2:25)

 “I will restore”!

 The traditional vision of the Christian churches has been the departure of the righteous to Heaven to reside there forever.

 The “holy prophets” never spoke of eternal residence in Heaven as the object of the Divine restoration of that which has been lost to mankind.
 Eternal residence in the spirit realm is not a vision portrayed by the Scriptures.